30 Iowa Conference titles

-For the past two seasons Mulder has served as a graduate assistant coach in the defensive line for Anderson University (Ind.).
+Mulder earned a master's degree in business administration from Anderson University (Ind.) in 2013.
+He served as a graduate assistant coach with the defensive line for Anderson during the 2010 and 2011 seasons.
 The 2011 Anderson defense led the Heartland Conference in sacks and turnovers forced.
-Since August, Mulder has also served as the football team’s strength and conditioning coordinator.
-He is completing requirements for a masters of business administration degree.
+Mulder also served as the football team’s strength and conditioning coordinator.

 Phone: (641) 628-5616

 Matt Paulsen joined the Central football staff as an assistant coach in 1998.

 A 1997 Central graduate, Paulsen was an all-American defensive back for the Dutch and a four-time letterwinner.
 He was a three-time all-Iowa Conference selection, the 1997 team MVP, and holds the school career interceptions record (18).
 He spent the summer of 1999 playing for a club team in Germany.
 A Waverly-Shell Rock High School graduate, Paulsen was raised on a farm near Plainfield, Iowa and is a two-time selection to the All-American Farm team named by Successful Farming magazine.
 He is employed by Heritage Lace, Inc.